Quantum versus Classical Online Streaming Algorithms with Advice: Introduction

+Here we focus on {\em advice complexity} measure \cite{k2016,bfklm2017,bkkkm2009,efkr2011,efkr2009,dkp2008}.
+In this case, an online algorithm gets some bits of advice about an input.
+A trusted {\em Adviser} sending these bits knows the whole input and has unlimited computational power.
+Deterministic and randomized online algorithms with advice are considered in \cite{h2005,k2016,bhkkr2012}.
+We compare the power of quantum online algorithms and classical ones in a case of using one-way automata with polynomial number of states (streaming algorithms with logarithmic size of memory).
+This question was not investigated before.
+Typically, the term ``Adviser'' is used in online algorithms theory; and the term ``Oracle'' for other models.

+We consider the ``Black Hats Method'' for constructing hard online minimization problems from \cite{kkkrym2017,kk2019}.
+We use for construction problems that separate power of quantum algorithms from classical ones.
+Suppose that algorithms use only $O(\log n)$ bits of memory ($n^{O(1)}$ states), where $n$ is the length of the input.
+There is a problem that has a quantum online streaming algorithm with a better competitive ratio than any classical (randomized or deterministic) online streaming algorithms, even if a classical one gets $o(\log n)$ advice bits.
+The problem is based on the $R$ function from \cite{ss2005}.
+There is a problem that has quantum and randomized online algorithms with a better competitive ratio than any deterministic online algorithm, even if a deterministic one gets $o(\log n)$ advice bits.
+The problem is based on the Equality function and results from \cite{akv2008}.
+For both cases, the quantum online streaming algorithms (with $O(\log n)$ qubits) have a better competitive ratio than any deterministic online algorithm with unlimited computational power.

+Suppose that the algorithms use a constant size of memory (constant number of states).
+There is a problem that has the optimal online quantum streaming algorithm with $1$ qubit of memory and $1$ advice bit.
+A quantum online streaming algorithm with $1 $ qubit and without advice bits for the same problem has a better competitive ratio than any classical online streaming algorithm, even if it gets a non-constant number of advice bits.
+The problem is based on the $PartialMOD$ function from \cite{AY12,agky14} and the ``Black Hats Method''.
+A modification of the problem has a quantum online streaming algorithm with a constant size of memory that has a better competitive ratio than any deterministic online algorithm with unlimited computational power, even if they get a constant number of advice bits and deterministic one has unlimited computational power.

 The paper is organized in the following way.
-We present definitions in Section \ref{sec:prlmrs}.
-New results on Black Hats Method are described in Section \ref{sec:bhm}.
-A discussion on superiority of quantum vs classical algorithms is presented in Section \ref{sec:application}.
+Definitions are in Section \ref{sec:prlmrs}.
+The Black Hats Method is described in Section \ref{sec:bhm}.
+Quantum and randomized vs. deterministic online streaming algorithms are discussed in the first part of Section \ref{sec:application}; the second part contains results on quantum vs. classical models.